 Forms received in good order by 4 p.m.
-Eastern time will be processed on a daily basis.
-However, if you submit a request on December 31 or the last business day of the calendar year, the conversion will be treated as a tax event for the following year.
+Eastern time will be processed on a daily basis during any business day.
+However, if you submit a request on the last two business days of the calendar year, the conversion will be treated as a tax event for the following year.